compwron/compwron.github.io/_posts/2016-04-24-cybersecurity-and-other-nonsense.md

 Because it's a high-value target and therefore a lot of people aim at it.
 Also card skimmers and the USA's deeply incomplete implementation of chip-and-pin cards. [source1](http://www.usatoday.com/story/money/personalfinance/2015/10/01/us-shifts-credit-cards-chip-signature-still-do/73145306/) [source2](https://www.quora.com/Why-is-the-USA-adopting-chip-signature-and-not-chip-pin) [source3](http://www.wired.com/2015/09/big-security-fix-credit-cards-wont-stop-fraud/)

+## Are there any security startups?

+Absolutely.
+Some of them are great.
+Some of them are absurdly terrible.
+There have been some really naive Kickstarters.
+Be skeptical.
+Always always always be skeptical.
+If you can't think of hard questions to ask, do more research and try harder.

+TODO: more links

+## Are we all doomed?

+We are currently experiencing doom.
+The doom will increase.

 ## IIT specific resources

 - [C2Safe](http://appliedtech.iit.edu/c2safe)